FIND ME ON

 Read: Feb 4, 2023 • Rating: 5/10

 A highly readable philosophy book about the beliefs and psychology of Alfred Adler, a lesser known rival and equal to Freud and Jung.
-Told in the format of a young skeptical student debating with a wise old philosopher in Japan, which I thought was a very creative and digestable way to teach philosophy.
+Told in the format of a young skeptical student debating with a wise old philosopher in Japan, which was a very creative and digestable way to teach philosophy.

-The philosophy has some novel ideas worth reading for, although it plays too much in extremes (like saying that "all problems are interpersonal relationship problems" or "true freedom is the ability to be disliked", which both offer nuggets of wisdom, but aren't fully true).
-Also, I found that the the student/teacher dialogue could use a lot of improvement - ideally the student should be directing his questions at trying to pick apart the teacher's arguments, but instead he just blanketly rejects everything the teacher says.
-Most of the ideas are covered better in other books.
+The philosophy has some novel ideas, but it plays too much in extremes (like saying that "all problems are interpersonal relationship problems" or "true freedom is the ability to be disliked", which both offer nuggets of wisdom, but lack nuance).

 Endurance: Shackleton's Incredible Voyage